Kumeyaay: Language

+For Examples of the Kumeyaay Language, researcher’s can find Historical Information at the Kumeyaay Community College located in Sycaun,Ca. For Further information on the Kumeyaay Bird Song, researchers can find information regarding the songs: San Diego Museum Of Man.
+Also the Barona Group of Capitan Grande Band of Mission Indians also offer a free exhibit of the Tribes Museum located on the Barona Indian Reservation.

 History

 Pre-European contact

-Evidence of the settlement in what is today considered Kumeyaay territory may go back 12,000 years.
-7000 BCE marked the emergence of two cultural traditions: the California Coast and Valley tradition and the Desert tradition.
-The Kumeyaay had land along the Pacific Ocean from present Oceanside, California in the north to south of Ensenada, Mexico and extending east to the Colorado River.
+Evidence of the settlement in what is today considered Kumeyaay territory may go back twelve millennia.
+Circa 7000 B.C. marked the emergence of two cultural traditions: the California Coast and Valley tradition and the Desert tradition.
+The Kumeyaay had land along the Pacific Ocean from present Oceanside, California, in the north to south of Ensenada, Mexico, and extending east to the Colorado River.
 The Cuyamaca complex, a late Holocene complex in San Diego County is related to the Kumeyaay peoples.
 The Kumeyaay tribe also used to inhabit what is now a popular state park, known as Torrey Pines State Natural Reserve.

-One view holds that historic Tipai-Ipai emerged around 1000 years ago, though a "proto-Tipai-Ipai culture" had been established by about 5000 BCE.
-Katherine Luomola suggests that the "nucleus of later Tipai-Ipai groups" came together around AD 1000.
-The Kumeyaay themselves believe that they have lived in San Diego for 12,000 years.
-At the time of European contact, Kumeyaay comprised several autonomous bands with 30 patrilineal clans.
+One view holds that historic 'Iipai-Tiipai emerged around one millennium ago, though a "proto-'Iipai-Tiipai culture" had been established by about 5000 B.C.
+Katherine Luomola suggests that the "nucleus of later Tipai-Ipai groups" came together around A.D.
+1000.
+The Kumeyaay themselves traditionally hold that they have lived in San Diego since 10,000 B.C.
+At the time of European contact, Kumeyaay comprised several autonomous bands with thirty patrilineal clans.